cloudberrydb/cloudberrydb/DEV_SETUP.md

 We also need to change the guest OS settings as per the instructions [here](http://gpdb.docs.pivotal.io/4360/prep_os-system-params.html#topic3).
-The security limits and other settings specified there are not necessary, so we can skip that.
-To change the guest OS settings, issue the following commands in the guest shell (you could use any editor that you like, but will need to use sudo mode to save the changes of the file):
+The security limits and other settings specified in that link are not necessary, so we can skip that.
+To change the guest OS settings, issue the following commands in the guest shell (you could use any editor that you like, but you will need to use "sudo mode" to save the changes to the `/etc/sysctl.conf` file):

 ```shell
 sudo vi /etc/sysctl.conf